mmbman/Katagiri/bendowa-notes.md

 - “The Way” is *tao* or *dao* (道), or in Japanese, *dō*.
 Dōgen Zenji’s name, *Dō*-*gen* (道元), means “Way Origin.”

 - The term “Way” is discussed extensively by Katagiri Roshi; perhaps the best place to start is the [“Principles of Practice”](principles-of-practice) series.
+Basically:

+    “*The Way* means the universal life beyond conscious or unconscious worlds.
+This is the Way, where all beings exist in peace, in harmony, prior to the germination of any subtle ideas. […] All sentient beings exist in the realm of the Way; that is called universal life.
+This life is open not only to human beings or living beings, but also inanimate beings: pebbles, water, et cetera.” - from [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1)

 - For more on the term “Way” see [“Notes on Fukanzazengi”](fukanzazengi-notes)